Chapter 6: Importing and Exporting Procedures

 DECLARE PROC outint_notnull (

-OUT output INTEGER NOT NULL,
+OUT output INT!,

-OUT result BOOL NOT NULL)
+OUT result BOOL!)

 USING TRANSACTION;